NOMADIC BACKPACKER

 All the buses have numbers and a suffix.

-Many buses go past the La Terminal Nueva but knowing and finding where you can catch the bus is all part of the game.
+Many buses go past the La Terminal Nueva, but knowing and finding where to catch the bus is all part of the game.

 Luckily, I have got the knack for finding the relevant bus stops in many parts of the world.